lukeejay/moj-challenge-junior/README.md

 The release should be run by extracting the zip folder and running either bin/app.bat or bin/app depending on the OS

+## My approach

+There are 4 main elements to the program

+### Checkout

+The checkout is constructed with a ScannerService, ProductService and OfferService

+The checkout holds the basket map which maps a list of Products to the amount of times they have occured

+The checkout uses the ScannerService to scan items (in this case the user input)

+It uses the ProductService to then lookup the product code scanned and get the correct Product object

+It then uses the offer service to calculate any offers that should applied on the final basket and outputs the final cost.

+### Product Service

+The ProductService allows products to be looked up by their product code in this implenentation the products are just set by constants in the code.

+### Scanner

+The Scanner is the input component and the main way the user will interact with the program (in this case it is just a wrapper around a System.in scanner)

+### Offer Service

+The OfferService will calculate the total discount applied by a set of offers.
+In this implementation the offers are set by constants in the code.